coriography/coriography/README.md

 ## tl;dr:

-* I like to nerd out about algorithms and new ideas. :bulb:
-* I love data, debugging, and thoughtful processes. :bar_chart:
-* My background is in classical music. :violin:
-* I care about people. :busts_in_silhouette:
-* I care about tech that makes a positive impact. :muscle:
+I like to nerd out about algorithms and new ideas. :bulb: I love data, debugging, and thoughtful processes. :bar_chart: My background is in classical music. :violin: I care about people :busts_in_silhouette: and tech that makes a positive impact. :muscle:

 ## What's happening lately?